ONLINE BSb DEGREE

 Our BSB has been reaffirmed for accreditation until 2027 by the Accreditation Council for Business Schools and Programs (ACBSP), ensuring the quality of your education.

-Bachelor of Science in Business with a Human Resource Management Certificate
+Our Bachelor of Science in Business with a Human Resource Management Certificate is aligned with the Society for Human Resource Management (SHRM).

 *While widely available, not all programs are available to residents of all states.
 Please check with a University Enrollment Representative.